Feb. 19, 2026

 WMS systems include functionality that helps with order management, including controlling backorders and scheduling orders for shipping and delivery.
 A WMS streamlines the tracking and traceability of every stock item received, picked, packed, shipped, or put-away using barcode scanners, RFID codes, and mobile devices and tablets, to accurately track the movement and storage of products.

-When does a WMS integrated with an ERP?
+When does a WMS integrate with an ERP?

 The bottom line